 A Frenchman prefers a thick oyster with high salt content, unlike a Chinese consumer who prefers it bigger and less salty.

 The oyster trend in China

-Oysters are raging his last time with Chinese consumers, it is not that they did not eat before but not in the same way, however they become more demanding in terms of quality, and choose the right moment they are consumed, since they consider that it is a rather particular product destined for a certain social class, one can thus find oyster bars which open their doors to a clientele more and more demanding in terms of taste but especially in quality term!
+Oysters are raging his last time with Chinese consumers, it is not that they did not eat before but not in the same way, however, they become more demanding in terms of quality and choose the right moment they are consumed, since they consider that it is a rather particular product destined for a certain social class, one can thus find oyster bars which open their doors to a clientele more and more demanding in terms of taste but especially in the quality term!
 Who could have imagined that we could organize an oyster festival?
 Yes, it’s called the Shuck Off Festival, where oyster chefs and oyster openers meet, an opportunity to discover new culinary tips about seafood.

 Why does China import French oysters?

 The Chinese are more and more demanding about the quality of the oysters they buy, so they are willing to pay a high price for oysters of very good quality.
 They are moving more and more to the “imported products” section.
 The imported trout, therefore, comes from several parts of the world, namely Japan, America, and Australia.

 In France, one of the tastiest is those of Marennes-Oléron, a region of oyster production in Charente-Maritime.
 This oyster is salivating fans around the world but especially the Chinese.

 The French oyster is linked to an image of luxury, know-how, and a certain tradition, Chinese consumers are therefore engaged in foreign brands to buy a healthy and especially good quality product.

 The Chinese oyster may seem like a real one, but we can still realize the origin and provenance of the seafood through its shape, shell, or its color.